-For every day I prefer Robusto or Grand Corona.
-For special events I do prefer Toro or Churchill.
+For every day I prefer Robusto or Gran Corona.
+For special events, I do prefer Toro or Churchill.

 There are two common shapes: Parejos and Figurados.
-Parejos are cigars which have classic shape: one end open, one end rounded and should be cut before smoking.
-The most of cigars have this shape.
+Parejos are cigars that have a classic shape: one end open, one end rounded and should be cut before smoking.
+Most cigars have this shape.

 Figurados are cigars of any other shape.
-Usually have a bullet shape and form a sharp point at the closed end.
-Some specialists claim that Figurados have fuller flavor and produce more smoke, but as an occasional smoker you won’t notice any difference.
+Usually, have a bullet shape and form a sharp point at the closed end.
+Some specialists claim that Figurados have a fuller flavour and produce more smoke, but as an occasional smoker you won’t notice any difference.